nmushkin/chartist-rotated-pie-labels/README.md

 # Rotated Pie Labels For Chartist.js

 #### This plugin allows you to create automatically rotated labels for slices of chartist.js pie charts
+#### If something is broken, please send a PR!
+I don't have a great understanding of node environments, etc and would love the help.
+Thanks

 ## Example Usage: